cambiotraining/sars-cov-2-genomics/08-case_study_eqa.md

 Once the analysis completes, pay particular attention to any samples that failed.
 If there were any failed samples, check if they match the report from _Nextclade_.

+Then:

+- Create a new folder in your project directory: `results/pangolin`.
-Use the "download" button (the "arrow down" symbol on the results table) and download the file `report.csv`, which contains the results of the analysis.
+- Use the "download" button (the "arrow down" symbol on the results table) and download the file `results.csv`.
+Rename this file to `report.csv` (**important:** make sure to rename the file like this, otherwise it will not work later with the "Data Integration" section).
-Save it in a new folder called `results/pangolin`.
+- Save this file in the `results/pangolin` folder you created.
 :::

 #### Command line